marciodanielll/Libft/README.md

    - Returns the integer value corresponding to the parsed numeric part of the string.
    - The sign of the number is determined by the presence of a '+' or '-' sign.
    - If the number exceeds the limits of `int`, behavior may vary depending on implementation (e.g., overflow may wrap around).

-### Exceptions and Edge Cases:

-1. **Non-numeric Characters:**
-   - If the string starts with non-numeric characters without any digits following, the function returns `0`.

-2. **Whitespace Handling:**
-   - Any leading whitespaces are ignored until the first non-whitespace character is encountered.

-3. **Sign Handling:**
-   - If both '+' and '-' appear before the number, only the first is considered valid.

-4. **Overflow and Underflow:**
-   - If the parsed number exceeds the `int` limits (e.g., 2147483647 or -2147483648), the behavior may be undefined, often resulting in wrap-around values.

-5. **Empty String:**
-   - If the input string is empty or contains only whitespaces, the function returns `0`.

----

 ## ft_toupper